open-neuromorphic/snn-book/topics/1_2_1_point-neurons.md

 voltage reset, and refractory state behaviour of biological neurons; they conveniently ignore to model the ionic channels, axial conductance, axonal propagation of spike/action-potential, etc., basically anything that relates to the spatial form of a biological neuron.
-Common examples of point spikting neurons are *Integrate & Fire*, *Leaky Integrate & Fire*, and *Resonate & Fire* spiking neuron models.
+Common examples of point spiking neurons are *Integrate & Fire*, *Leaky Integrate & Fire*, and *Resonate & Fire* spiking neuron models.
 We explain each of these three point neuron models below, along with their code examples.
 We highly encourage you to play with their